Emergency Meal Fund

 Academic Break Schedule

-Columbia Dining operates during fall, Thanksgiving, and spring breaks to make sure students staying on campus have an affordable place to eat.
-This schedule is funded by the department’s operating budget, at no additional cost to students.
+Columbia Dining operates during fall, Thanksgiving, spring and winter breaks to make sure students staying on campus have an affordable place to eat.